alanyongy/tft-matchup-predictor/README.md

 >
 > ## Step 2: Letter Matching
 > Using the location where the anchor image was found, a small search area is created where the `ImageSearch` will occur.
-> *This approach enables a highly efficient search of all supported alphanumeric characters.*
+> *This highly efficient approach enables perfomant search attempts of all supported alphanumeric characters.*
 >
 > When a letter is matched, or no match is found for any letter, the search area is shifted left (by a larger value on match).
 >